inoxlang/inox/README.md

 configuration is fine though.
 Local development environments are also a pain to setup sometimes.
 (There is no true [local dev environment](#development-environment---inox-project-server) when developping Inox projects).

 Inox being an opinionated **high-level** programming language / high level platform it obviously has pros and cons.
 Also when using a new programming language you don't have access to a rich ecosystem.
-But I just don't care: I want to known how far this project can go.
+In other words Inox currently does not bring all the potential value it could bring.

 </details>